deanishe/www.deanishe.net/content/post/workflow-video-conferences/index.md

 : As with `account_*` variables, you can use variables starting with `calendar_` to restrict the search to only calendars whose names match the variables, e.g. if you've set `calendar_1` to `Work`, only calendars named "Work" will be searched.

 `regex_zoom`, `regex_lync` etc.
 : Variables starting with `regex_` are used to search for video conference URLs.
-There are currently regular expressions for Zoom (`regex_zoom`) and Lync (`regex_lync`).
+There are currently regular expressions for Zoom, Lync and Google Meet.
 Add new variables starting with `regex_` to add regular expressions that match the URLs of other services you'd like to add.

 ## Changelog ##